A learning style is defined as “the style or learning methods used in the process of learning.”

 - Explain your notes to your peers/fellow “aural” learners.

 - Remember facts by telling yourself a story, forming an acronym or string it into a song.

-Kinaesthetic learners like to be actively involved in the learning process, and learn best through hands-on activities and movement.
+Kinesthetic learners like to be actively involved in the learning process and learn best through hands-on activities and movement.
 This can be done by using demonstrations or actual experiences.